GorillaStack/auto-tag/README.md

 # Autotag

 This is an open-source tagging solution for AWS.
 Deploy autotag to lambda and set up CloudTrail and have each of your resources tagged with the resource who created it.
+It was written by GorillaStack.

 ## Setup

-## Baseline policies for your lambda IAM role
+#### Baseline policies for your lambda IAM role

 If you install your lambda function and don't plan on tagging resources, at very least you will need these permissions: